Drywall Hanging Tools Checklist for DIY Beginners

 That setup handles almost every homeowner drywall install.

-You do not need specialty pro tools unless you are hanging drywall every week.
+You do not need specialty pro tools unless you are hanging drywall every week or doing large, repeated projects.

 Common Mistakes When Hanging Drywall